kevin-brown/blog.kevin-brown.com/_posts/2014-09-22-amd-and-jquery-plugins.markdown

 Luckily, you can support users without AMD loaders transparently by including an AMD loader in one the compiled version of your plugin.
-In order to make things easier for those who already use AMD or are willing to handle loading on their own, it is recommended to include a version fo your plugin without the AMD loader as well.
+In order to make things easier for those who already use AMD or are willing to handle loading on their own, it is recommended to include a version of your plugin without the AMD loader as well, for those who are already using AMD in their projects.

 ## Choosing the best AMD loader